Watch this video on insulating a floor with spray foam.

 There are two ways to insulate a crawlspace or basement.
 Insulation can be installed at the exterior foundation walls; or it can be installed under your first level floors, between the joists.
 But which is the correct way to insulate under your floors?

 Home Environment Solutions can help with these questions.
 No single solution is correct for every situation.
 We work with a variety of insulation types, including rigid foam board, spray foam, and cellulose.

 There are many options when it comes to underfloor insulation.
 Home Environment Solutions can help you choose the best insulation for your home's needs.
-Contact us today to schedule an estimate for floor insulation in Northern Panhandle.
-We work in Cecil, Saint Clairsville, South Park Township and nearby areas throughout West Virginia.
+Contact us today to schedule an estimate for floor insulation in Greater Pittsburgh & Northern Panhandle.
+We work in Pittsburgh, Weirton, Washington and nearby areas throughout West Virginia & Pennsylvania.

 Although fiberglass batts have been stuffed and stapled under the first-level floor in many homes during the past 50 years, its value is questionable.
 Here are some reasons to avoid it:

 Perhaps an even more important reason for not insulating under the floor is that doing so makes the basement a non-conditioned space, often making the basement cold and damp.
 If you use the basement as a laundry, workshop, or play space, insulating the walls, not the floor overhead, will make it a more comfortable place to be.